filippo-ferrari/website/content/post/parabola-install-guide/index.md

 ln -s /usr/share/zoneinfo/Europe/Rome /etc/localtime
 ```

-Change country adn city based on your correct timezone
+Change country and city based on your correct timezone
 Then synch the hardware clock with the system clock:
 ```
 hwclock --systhoc